sympy/scipy-2016-tutorial/README.md

-# SymPy @ PyDelhi Conference
+# SymPy @ SciPy Conference 2016

-Presentation for SymPy workshop at PyDelhi Conference 2016
+Presentation for SymPy workshop at SciPy Conference 2016